 A timeless and classic look is ideal for any rental property.
 Simple styles and neutral colors are the most popular with tenants.
 You won’t have to worry that your property has become outdated.
 Fads and trends, certainly change quickly.
 Animal prints, stenciled or textured walls, and taxidermy pieces are all examples of decor and furnishing trends that will not appeal to the masses.

-Fake foliage has a reputation of being tacky and prone to collecting dust.
+Fake foliage has a reputation for being tacky and prone to collecting dust.
 However, there are modern versions available.
 Obviously, though, fresh flowers are ideal.
 Although, they are harder to maintain.
 Living fresh flowers and plants improve the air quality in your property whilst also enhancing the decor.
 Bringing nature inside is a city dwellers trick.
 There are lots of display options available such as hanging plants and oversized glass bowls.
 Fresh flowers work well when used as a focal point in contemporary glass or ceramic vases.